rscode999/cnet/README.md

 For more details on what each method does, consult the [documentation](documentation/documentation.md).

-The top-level directory contains the Makefile and `main.cpp`, which contains functions for testing.
+The top-level directory contains:
+- `main.cpp`, for users to write their code
+- `tests.cpp`, containing pre-built tests of network functionality
+- The project Makefile